ampproject/amphtml/extensions/amp-analytics/analytics-vendors-list.md

 Adds support for Clicky Web Analytics.
 More details for adding Clicky support can be found at [clicky.com](https://clicky.com/help/apps-plugins).

+### cognativex

+Type attribute value: `cognativex`

+Adds support for cognativex analytics.
+More details for adding cognativex support can be found [here](https://cognativex.com/amp).
+If the page is empty or takes to the website, then it's under maintenance.

 ### colanalytics

 Type attribute value: `colanalytics`